shmuelzon/esp32-ble2mqtt/README.md

 Characteristics supporting notifications will automatically be registered on and new values will be published once available.
 It's also possible to proactively issue a read request by publishing any value to the topic using the above format suffixed with '/Get'.
-Note that values are strings representing a hexadecimal byte array and should be read as such.
+Note that values are strings representing the characteristic values based on their definitions grabbed from http://bluetooth.org.
+For example, a battery level of 100% (0x64) will be sent as a string '100'.

 In order to set a GATT value, publish a message to a writable characteristic using the above format suffixed with `/Set`.
-Again, data is a string of hexadecimal bytes.
+Payload should be of the same format described above and will be converted, when needed, before sending to the BLE peripheral.

 ## Compiling